integrativesoft/foton/README.md

 ## Foton
-Prototype for an Electron alternative
+Prototype for an Electron alternative written in C#.

 ## Status of project
 Active